byintention/archetype/README.md

 # Archetype theme for ClassicPress
 Blog style theme for ClassicPress with sidebar and full width page templates.

-Header logo and site colours can be set in the customiser.
+The header logo and site colours can be set in the customiser.
+Adding a featured image to a page will show the banner, and adding a caption will add text over the banner.

 Please set a page to use 'template-testpage' to see various included styles, utility classes and the grid system.